A Prostate Cancer Case Study: Part 1

 I had first come across prostate cancer years before when I picked up a leaflet at the GP’s surgery.
 I did not keep it and could never find it again, but what it said about men of a certain age taking the PSA test stuck.

 So one day in my 64th year, I went to see my GP to ask for one.
 To my surprise, she was clearly reluctant.
 She had 2 main arguments.
-Firstly, the test is unreliable.
-It gives false positives and false negatives.
+Firstly, the test can be unreliable.
+It sometimes gives false positives and false negatives.
 In other words, it can be falsely reassuring or falsely alarming.

 Secondly, many older men have some sort of prostate problem, not necessarily malign.
-Because the cancer is slow-growing, most men who die with it do not die of it.
-It is found at the autopsies of most men over 80.
+Because the cancer is slow-growing, some men who die with it do not die of it.

 I asked whether she was in effect saying that ignorance is bliss.
 Yes, she said.
 But she gave me a 3-page article to take away and said that if after reading it I still wanted the test, she would arrange it.